Synchrotron-Light for Experimental Science and Applications in the Middle East: Approving Jordan

 In Jordan, Adnan Badran, deputy director of UNESCO from 1992 to 1998, organised a meeting with representatives from universities and other organisations.
 No government members could be met, and no commitment was obtained.
 In a last ditch effort to save the project, Schopper contacted his former student Isa Khubeis, then vice-president of Al-Balqa Applied University.
 Khubeis invited Iaccarino and Schopper to dinner along with Khaled Toukan, President of Al-Balqa University, and Prince Ghazi Bin Muhammad, who chairman of the Board of Governors of the university and a close advisor of King Abdullah II.
 Schopper explained the situation to Prince Ghazi, who arranged a meeting with King Abdullah for the following day.
 King Abdullah formally committed Jordan to the project during the meeting in a signed letter addressed to the Director General of UNESCO.

 After long discussions and a series of votes, Jordan was formally approved to be the host of the Centre at the third meeting of the SESAME Interim Council in June 2000.
 Egypt and Iran withdrew their proposals before the final round of voting.
 The decision was ratified by 9 votes in favour and 1 abstention.
 Jordan was seen as an appropriate location for the project because it was the only country at the time to have maintained diplomatic relations with all other founding members: Bahrain, Cyprus, Egypt, Iran, Israel, Pakistan, the Palestinian Authority, and Turkey.

 Cost

 The project cost around $98 million, with $5 million donated each by Jordan, Israel, Turkey, Iran and the European Union.
-The rest was donated by CERN from existing equipment.
-Jordan became the greatest contributor to the project by donating land and building construction costs, and by pledging to build a $7 million solar power plant; this will make SESAME the first accelerator in the world to be powered by renewable energy.
-The annual operational cost of $6 million is pledged by the members according to the size of their economies.
+The rest was in kind donations of equipment by CERN, and land by Jordan (the largest contributor to the project).
+Jordan also contributed the building construction costs, and a $7 million solar power plant, making SESAME the first accelerator in the world powered solely by renewable energy.
+The annual operational cost of $6 million is split between the members, according to the sizes of their economies.